charles-uno/charles-uno.github.io/_drafts/2022-02-23-guns-germs-steel.md

 ---

 At the Massacre of Cajamarca, Pizarro and a few hundred Spaniards killed thousands of Incas and captured Emperor Atahualpa without suffering a single casualty.
-Then they marched on the capital city of Cusco, killing thousands more Incan warriors along the way.
+Then they marched on the capital city of Cusco, killing thousands more warriors along the way.
 The Incan empire --- which at the time was [more populous than Spain][1500_populations] --- fell shortly thereafter.

 [1500_populations]: https://en.wikipedia.org/wiki/List_of_countries_by_population_in_1500